Gunung Lang Recreational Park, Ipoh - travelswithsun

 Rabbits At Gunung Lang Recreational Park - Photo by Travelswithsun

-1.2.5.
-Cat Fish Lake In Gunung Lang Recreational Park
+Cat Fish Lake

-There was not much activity at this lake during a weekday afternoon but we suspect that you can take a boat out onto the lake during weekends.
+There was not much activity at this lake during a weekday afternoon, but we suspect that you can take a boat out onto the lake during weekends.
 There is a large warehouse right beside the lake.

-Toilets at this end of the park are close to the lake.
+Note: Toilets at this end of the park are close to the lake.

-2. Gunung Lang Petting Zoo
+2. Pavilion Petting Zoo

-Gunung Lang Recreational Park used to have its own petting zoo across the lake (and hence, only accessible by boat).
+The park used to have its own petting zoo across the lake (and hence, only accessible by boat).
 But it seems that they are just letting the animals die off as we saw many empty cages during our visit.

 Entrance Of Pavilion Petting Zoo At Gunung Lang - Photo by Travelswithsun